Platybelodon: History of discovery

 In the summer of 1927, the remains of a proboscidean were recovered from the Miocene-age Tchokrak beds of the Kuban region (north Caucasus).
 The remains were fragmentary, consisting of the partial skull and a nearly complete mandible (lower jaw) of one specimen, and a few disarticulated teeth and bones of others.
-On April 4, 1928, Russian palaeontologist Alexey Borissiak briefly described the remains, assigning to them the binomial name Platybelodon danovi.
+On 4 April 1928, Russian palaeontologist Alexey Borissiak briefly described the remains, assigning to them the binomial name Platybelodon danovi.
 A year after his initial description, Borissiak published a more detailed diagnosis of the relevant specimens.
 Borissiak believed that P. danovi represented a new branch of mastodonts, subsequently erecting a subfamily which he dubbed Platybelodontinae.

-On July 28, 1928, during the Central Asiatic Expeditions to Mongolia, Roy Chapman Andrews and Walter W. Granger came upon a series of mandibles and teeth in the Tung Gur locality (now the Tunggur Formation).
+On 28 July 1928, during the Central Asiatic Expeditions to Mongolia, Roy Chapman Andrews and Walter W. Granger came upon a series of mandibles and teeth in the Tung Gur locality (now the Tunggur Formation).
 The following year, Henry Fairfield Osborn assigned them to Platybelodon, assigning to them the name Platybelodon grangeri, after Granger.
 AMNH 26202, the partial mandible of an adult, was designated as the type specimen.'

 In 1960, E. I. Beliajeva and L. K. Gabunia named a new species of Platybelodon, P. jamandzhalgensis, based on the mandible of a juvenile individual from the same locality as the P. danovi type.
 Thirteen years later, it was synonymised with P. danovi by Heinz Tobien.
 In 1971, L. I. Alexeeva described a third species of Platybelodon, P. beliajevae, based on several molars recovered from the Oshi locality in western Mongolia.

 A fourth species, P. tongxinensis, was described in 1978 by G. F. Chen, based on two molars from the Zhangenbao Formation in Tongxin County, China.
 While briefly synonymised with P. danovi, a 2022 paper by Shiqi Wang and Chun-Xiao Li reaffirmed its validity and attributed specimens formerly assigned to Gomphotherium to it.
 A fifth Platybelodon species, P. tetralophus, was named in the same paper, based on a partial mandible.
 Multiple specimens known from the Platybelodon Quarry of the Tunggur Formation, and some in the collection of the American Museum of Natural History from the Wolf Camp Quarry, were assigned to P. tetralophus.
 An as-yet unnamed species is known from Loperot, Kenya.

 Classification

 The taxonomy of Platybelodon, and of amebelodontids as a whole, has been a matter of debate.
 Some studies recover amebelodonts as a monophyletic family, forming a sister group to gomphotheres.
 Others, however, suggest that amebelodonts are an unnatural assemblage of gomphotheres which independently evolved a "shovel-tusked" tooth morphology.
-In 2023, Chunxiao Li et al. recovered a monophyletic Amebelodontidae.
+In 2023, Chunxiao Li and colleagues recovered a monophyletic Amebelodontidae.
 In their tree, Platybelodon formed a clade with Amebelodon, Aphanobelodon, Protanancus, and Torynobelodon, and Gomphotheriidae was a paraphyletic clade ancestral to elephantids.

-The below cladogram reflects the results of Li et al., 2023.
+The below cladogram reflects the results of Li and colleagues, 2023.Alternate tree of Amebelodontinae, after Wang and colleagues, 2025: